yuvalmGS/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 ## Microsoft .NET container

-The .NET SBA application takes advantage of the ability to run business services and .NET code, colocated with the data stored within the space.
+The .NET SBA application takes advantage of the ability to run business services and .NET code, co located with the data stored within the space.

 The [.NET container]({%latestneturl%}/programmers-guide.html) bridges the technical gap and provides a native .NET experience for .NET applications.